Menu — Smart UI JavaScript API

 "horizontal"

-<smart-menu mode='vertical'></smart-menu>
+<smart-menu mode="vertical"></smart-menu>

-const menu = document.querySelector('smart-menu');
+const el = document.querySelector('smart-menu');

-const menu = document.querySelector('smart-menu');
+const el = document.querySelector('smart-menu');

-let mode = menu.mode;
+const mode = el.mode;

 Toggles the menu’s visibility when it is set to 'dropDown' mode, allowing users to open or close the menu as needed.